Cover for Carlos Mendoza's Obituary

 Listen to Obituary

 In loving memory of Carlos M. Mendoza, 86, who passed away at home in Buffalo, December 19, (a medical event having apparently occurred as he slept).
-Beloved husband, Dad, dad-in-law, granddad, brother, and friend, he is missed.
+Beloved husband, Dad, dad-in-law, granddad, brother, & friend, he is missed.
 Preceded in death by daughter, Rhonda.
-Survived by his beloved wife of 65 years, Julia (originally of Savannah, GA); daughter, Alona; son, Carlos Jr. (Kris); grandsons Matthew (Hayley), and Michael; granddaughter, Olivia; sister, Sonia Jordan; and nieces and nephews.
+Survived by his beloved wife of 65 years, Julia (originally of Savannah, GA); daughter, Alona; son, Carlos Jr. (Kris); grandsons Matthew (Hayley), & Michael; granddaughter, Olivia; sister, Sonia Jordan; & nieces & nephews.

 Born in May of 1939, in Cayey, Puerto Rico (Borinquen), where his dad was mayor, he came to the mainland (the States) after graduating high school.
 He joined the U.S. Air Force.
 His loving Mom was a seamstress.
-He discovered that many people here don't realize that those born in Puerto Rico are American citizens.
-He resided in the States for the rest of his life, but Puerto Rico remained in his heart and soul.
-Raised bilingual with English and Spanish in school, with mostly Spanish at home, he had a more extensive English vocabulary than most people born and raised in the States who speak only English.
+He discovered that many people here don't realize those born in Puerto Rico are American citizens.
+He resided in the States for the rest of his life, but Puerto Rico remained in his heart & soul.
+Raised bilingual with English & Spanish in school, with mostly Spanish at home, he spoke both languages well, & he had a more extensive English vocabulary than most people born & raised in the States who only speak English.

-As a young man, he was co-owner of a dance studio where he taught ballroom dance; singer and guitarist in the band Los Continentales (The Continentals); DJ of a music program on radio.
-He was certified as a union steward/officer; worked at General Electric; was a volunteer community organizer and advocate, at one point being second Vice President of Legal Aid; a co-founder of Spanish Action League (for which he received the Founder Award 25 years later for his "vision and commitment"), he was elected its president, and served on its Board of Directors.
-In 1991, he received a Certificate of Appreciation from the Erie County Sheriff's Dept for "outstanding contributions to law enforcement, to the community, and to the Erie County Sheriff's Department."
-He specialized in audio-visual, and telecommunications; was Associate Professor of TV production at Erie Community College; Director of TV Studios at Canisius University (at the time, Canisius College), where he served for 20 years; Producer of two local TV shows; retired from CM Communications company (of Buffalo).
+As a young man, he was co-owner of a dance studio where he taught ballroom dance; singer & guitarist in the band Los Continentales (The Continentals); DJ of a music program on radio.
+He was certified as a union steward/officer; worked at General Electric; was a volunteer community organizer & advocate, at one point being second Vice President of Legal Aid; a co-founder of Spanish Action League (for which he received the Founder Award 25 years later for his "vision & commitment"), he was elected its president, & served on its Board of Directors.
+In 1991, he received a Certificate of Appreciation from the Erie County Sheriff's Dept for "outstanding contributions to...the community, & to the Erie County Sheriff's Department."
+He specialized in audio-visual, & telecommunications; was Associate Professor of TV production at Erie Community College; Director of TV Studios at Canisius University (at the time, Canisius College), where he served for 20 years; Producer of two local TV shows; retired from CM Communications company (of Buffalo).

-Because he passed away unexpectedly, less than a week before Christmas, his wife and daughter will forever be glad they gave one of his gifts to him weeks ahead of time, the exact kind of slippers he wanted that he had described to his daughter, which he loved and was able to enjoy for weeks.
-He had always thought there was a spirit reality to existence, and within the last decade of his life, he said, "I choose Jesus (Yeshua)."
-After this, having previously struggled with occasional anger for years, (which could at times be tough for some of his family), he became again someone of patience, gentleness, and peacefulness.
-This brought sweet years of love and laughter to his home life that his wife and daughter will cherish forever!
+Because he passed away unexpectedly, less than a week before Christmas, his wife & daughter will forever be glad they gave one of his gifts to him weeks ahead of time, the exact kind of slippers he wanted that he had described to his daughter, which he loved & was able to enjoy for weeks.
+He had always thought there's a spirit reality to existence, & within the last decade of his life, he said, "I choose Jesus (Yeshua)."
+After this, having previously struggled with occasional anger for years, (which could at times be tough for some of his family), he became again someone of patience, gentleness, & peacefulness.
+This brought back sweet years of love & laughter to his home life that his wife & daughter will cherish forever!
 He was grateful for his blessings.
-For most of his life, to be happy, he had to be going 'out and about' much of the time.
-However, in recent years, although still relatively active, he came to appreciate being home and would often say upon returning home, walking in the front door, "It's so good to be home!"
-His wife and daughter have reason to think he's at his true home now, Heaven, and that, upon arriving there, he felt the same way, so often expressed by him, "It's so good to be home!"
-His family hopes to plan a combination memorial and celebration of life for late spring.
+For most of his life, to be happy, he had to be going 'out & about' much of the time.
+In recent years, although still relatively active, he came to appreciate being home & would often say upon returning home, walking in the front door, "It's so good to be home!"
+His wife & daughter have reason to think he's at his true home now, Heaven, & that, upon arriving there, he felt the same way, so often expressed by him, "It's so good to be home!"

 To order memorial trees or send flowers to the family in memory of Carlos Mendoza, please visit our flower store.